Devuan Release Information

 Devuan release codenames are chosen from the Minor Planet Center Names List.
 The first Devuan stable release, Jessie, mirrors Debian’s Jessie (a Toy Story character).
-Future release names follow in alphabetical order starting with the letter A, then B etc. ASCII, Beowulf, Chimaera and Daedalus have already been chosen.
+Future release names follow in alphabetical order starting with the letter A, then B etc. ASCII, Beowulf, Chimaera, Daedalus, Excalibur, and Freia have already been chosen.

 An exception to this pattern is